rackerlabs/technical-blog/_posts/2018-12-31-aws-application-load-balancer-authentication-with-saml-idp.md

 ![ALB rules]({% asset_path 2018-12-31-aws-application-load-balancer-authentication-with-saml-idp/alb-rule-summary.png %})

 This setup assumes that _all_ endpoints under your application require authentication.
-If that isn't the case, you can opt to either (a) add additional path-based routing rules to bypass authentication for certain pages (e.g. landing pages, documentation, etc.), or (b) move all secure endpoints under a specific path (e.g. `/authenticated` or `/secure`) and make all other destinations not require authentication.
+If that isn't the case, you can opt to either (a) add additional path-based routing rules to bypass authentication for certain pages (such as landing pages, documentation, and so on), or (b) move all secure endpoints under a specific path (`/authenticated` or `/secure`, for example) and make all other destinations not require authentication.
 I strongly recommend option (a), as doing so ensures that you'd need to _explicitly_ configure a page to not require authentication.

 **NOTE:** Since ALB authentication only works on secure listeners, you should also consider adding a listener on port 80 that will all HTTP requests to HTTPS.
 This isn't _strictly_ necessary, but doing so will ensure that your users will always get to your application even if they accidentally try to access it insecurely.
 The port 80 listener requires just one rule: